What Sport Makes the Most Money?

 We’ve talked before about which athletes make the most money, but what about the sports that pay athletes the most on average?

-The top 10 sports leagues in the world combine for an annual income of $54.53 billion.
+In 2023, the top 10 sports leagues in the world combined for total revenues of $512.14 billion.
 That’s a lot of cash lining the pockets of executives and athletes all across the world.

 So suit up.